frank26080115/alpha-fairy/INSTRUCTIONS.md

 ![](doc/img/autoconnect_ani.webp)

 Completing the connection will add the camera to the next available Wi-Fi profile slot.

-NOTE: this mode has less available features, but supports nearly all Sony cameras with Wi-Fi.
+You can chose which profile to boot with by using the Wi-Fi Config menu.
+Otherwise, using the Auto Connect function again will also work (and the password will be remembered).

 ## Managing Multiple Cameras